 4.4.1.
-Study Drug or Study Discontinuation Due to COVID-19
+Study Drug Discontinuation Due to COVID-19

-A summary of reasons for discontinuing study drug or study due to COVID-19 will be provided by treatment group and overall, similar to the summary described in the subject enrollment and disposition section (see Section 4.1).
+A summary of reasons for discontinuing study drug due to COVID-19 will be provided by treatment group and overall, similar to the summary described in the subject enrollment and disposition section (see Section 4.1).

-A by-subject listing of reasons for premature study drug or study discontinuation due to COVID-19 will be provided if applicable.
+A by-subject listing of reasons for study drug discontinuation due to COVID-19 will be provided if applicable.